-- 9.9.1 The Judges' duties are to ensure that the tournament is shot according to the FITA Constitution & Rules, and fairness to all athletes. - 9.9.1.1 At least one Judge for every four targets in Field Archery will be appointed.
-Their duties will be to: - 9.9.1.2 Check all distances and the correct layout of the courses; the dimensions of target faces and buttresses; that the faces are set at the correct height from the ground; that all buttresses are set at a suitable angle for the shot. - 9.9.1.3 Check all the necessary venue equipment. - 9.9.1.4 Check all athletes' equipment before the Tournament (time to be stated on the tournament program) and at any time thereafter during the Tournament. - 9.9.1.5 Control the conduct of the shooting. - 9.9.1.6 Control the conduct of the scoring. - 9.9.1.7 Verify the scoring in the Elimination and Finals Rounds. - 9.9.1.8 Consult with the Chairman of the Judges Commission on questions which arise regarding the shooting. - 9.9.1.9 Handle any disputes and appeals which may arise and, where appropriate, pass them on to the Jury of Appeal. - 9.9.1.10 In liaison with the Chairman of the Judges Tournament Commission and the Chairman of the Organizing Committee interrupt the shooting if necessary, because of weather conditions, a serious accident, or such occurrences, but to ensure if at all possible, that each day's program is completed on that day. - 9.9.1.11 Consider relevant complaints or requests from Team Captains and where applicable to take suitable action.
+- 9.9.1 The judges' duties are to ensure that the tournament is shot according to the Constitution and Rules, and fairness to all athletes. - 9.9.1.1 At least 1 judge for every 4 targets will be appointed.
+Their duties will be to: - 9.9.1.2 Check all distances and the correct layout of the courses; the dimensions of target faces and buttresses; that the faces are set at the correct height from the ground; that all buttresses are set at a suitable angle for the shot. - 9.9.1.3 Check all the necessary venue equipment. - 9.9.1.4 Check all athletes' equipment before the tournament (time to be stated on the tournament program) and at any time thereafter during the tournament. - 9.9.1.5 Control the conduct of the shooting. - 9.9.1.6 Control the conduct of the scoring. - 9.9.1.7 Verify the scoring in the Elimination and Finals Rounds. - 9.9.1.8 Consult with the chairperson of the Tournament Judge Commission on questions which arise regarding the shooting. - 9.9.1.9 Handle any disputes and appeals which may arise and, where appropriate, pass them on to the Jury of Appeal. - 9.9.1.10 In liaison with the chairperson of the Tournament Judge Commission and the chairperson of the Organising Committee interrupt the shooting if necessary, because of weather conditions, a serious accident, or such occurrences, but to ensure if at all possible, that each day's programme is completed on that day. - 9.9.1.11 Consider relevant complaints or requests from Team Captains and where applicable to take suitable action.
 Collective decisions will be made by a simple majority of votes.
-In case of a tie, the Chairman will have a tie-breaking vote. - 9.9.1.12 Deal with questions concerning the conduct of the shooting or the conduct of an athlete.
-These questions must be lodged with the Judges without any undue delay and in any event must be lodged before the prize giving.
-The ruling of the Judges or Jury of Appeal, as applicable, will be final. - 9.9.1.13 Control that athletes and officials conform to the FITA Constitution and Rules as well as decisions and directives the Judges may find necessary to make.
+In case of a tie, the chairperson will have a tie-breaking vote. - 9.9.1.12 Deal with questions concerning the conduct of the shooting or the conduct of an athlete.
+These questions must be lodged with the judges without any undue delay and in any event must be lodged before the prize giving.
+The ruling of the judges or Jury of Appeal, as applicable, will be final.

+9.9.1.13 Control that athletes and officials conform to the Constitution and Rules as well as decisions and directives the judges may find necessary to make.